mindofai/mindofai.github.io/_posts/2017-5-1-Create a Backend for Xamarin.Forms using Azure Mobile App Service.md

 layout: post
 title: Create a Backend for Xamarin.Forms using Azure Mobile App's Easy Tables
 author: mindofai
-date: 2017-04-05 12:00
+date: 2017-05-01 12:00
 tags: [Azure, Mobile, Data, Easy Tables, Offline, Sync, Mobile App, UWP, iOS, Android, Xamarin, Xamarin.
 Forms]
 ---

 Just last monday, I was asked if I could give a talk anything about Azure for Global Azure Bootcamp.
 At first, I wasn’t very sure what to talk about since I was focusing on Mobile .NET and I have a tight schedule last week.
 But then, I remembered that I will train STI college professors about Azure Mobile App and how to integrate it to a Xamarin.Forms application, so why not talk about it.
 Plus, I also remembered that there is this one thing that I wanted to share about Azure Mobile App that can probably make some of the audience’s jaw drop… and it did!

-I’m talking about Easy Tables aka “No-Code API/Tables”.
+I’m talking about Easy Tables aka **No-Code API/Table**.
 It makes data storage backend creation so easy and fast.
 As a matter of fact, when I demoed it yesterday, it only took me roughly 13 minutes and I was even explaining every step that I did!
 If I wasn’t, the setup would’ve been finished in less than 10 minutes.
 That’s how easy and fast Easy Tables is.
 I mean let’s be honest, we want to setup our data storage backend as quick as possible, so we can focus on developing our client app immediately.
 That’s what Azure Mobile App is offering us.

 # Creating an Azure Mobile App
 Firstly, in order to use/try out Azure services, you need to have an Azure account.
 If you don’t have any Azure account, you can join the Dev Essentials program to acquire a $25/month Azure credits for 12 months.